simplisticated/Sensitive/README.md

 }) { (screenEdgePanGestureRecognizer) in
     // Configure screen edge pan gesture recognizer here...
 }

+/*
+ * Add touch gesture recognizer without configuration block to view.
+ */

+view.onTouch { (touchGestureRecognizer) in
+    // Handle touch gesture on view here...
+}

+/*
+ * Add touch gesture recognizer with configuration block to view.
+ */

+view.onTouch(when: .always, handle: { (touchGestureRecognizer) in
+    // Handle touch gesture on view here...
+}) { (touchGestureRecognizer) in
+    // Configure touch gesture recognizer here...
+}

+/*
+ * Add one-time touch gesture recognizer with configuration block to view.
+ * Gesture recognizer will be removed from view after first recognition.
+ */

+view.onTouch(when: .once, handle: { (touchGestureRecognizer) in
+    // Handle touch gesture on view here...
+}) { (touchGestureRecognizer) in
+    // Configure touch gesture recognizer here...
+}

+/*
+ * Set number of times to handle touch gesture in view.
+ * Gesture recognizer will be removed from view after 10 recognitions.
+ */

+view.onTouch(when: .times(count: 10), handle: { (touchGestureRecognizer) in
+    // Handle touch gesture on view here...
+}) { (touchGestureRecognizer) in
+    // Configure touch gesture recognizer here...
+}
 ```

 Also, you can use gesture recognizers of these types: